 So this month, you’re going to be identifying a volunteer position and signing up for one.

-Introspection and Reflection - After the academic year, it would be great to take some time off to analyze how the year went and plan for the upcoming year.
+Introspection and Reflection - After a long year, it would be great to take some time off to analyze how the year went and plan for the upcoming year.
 Be sure to work with your mentor to take stock of the year.
-(This would include all activities undertaken.
-Be sure to include successes and failures as well as implementation reports).
+This would include all activities undertaken including successes and failures.
+Together with your mentor, be sure to work on the tasks below.